-There are five high-speed services running daily from Beijing West to Guangzhou South with duration of 8 hours 3 minutes to 10 hours 3 minutes; two of them even run further to Shenzhen North.
-From Guangzhou South to Beijing West, 4 high-speed services are available daily, with duration of 8 hours to 9 hours and 57 minutes; one of them starts from Shenzhen North.
+In daytime, there are five high-speed services running daily from Beijing West to Guangzhou South with duration of 8 hours 3 minutes to 10 hours 3 minutes; two of them even run further to Shenzhen North.
+From Guangzhou South to Beijing West, five high-speed services are available daily, with duration of 8 hours to 9 hours and 57 minutes; two of them starts from Shenzhen North.

 |Second Class Seat|

 Zhengwu High-Speed Railway: Zhengzhou-Wuhan High-Speed Railway has been in operation since September 28.
 2012.
 The travel time has been reduced from 4 hours 28 minutes to 1 hour 56 minutes from Wuhan to Zhengzhou.
 Additionally, it takes only about 5 hours from Beijing to Wuhan via the high-speed rail.
 It runs for 536km with 8 stations, consisting of Zhengzhou East, Xuchang East, Luohe West, Zhumadian West, Minggang East, Xinyang East, Xiaogan North, and Hengdian East.